Development and Alumni Affairs

 Mr. Johnson has been involved in the acquisition of more than 200 office equipment dealers since 1985, and has more than 20 years experience in acquiring and integrating businesses.
 He is widely recognized throughout the industry for the benchmarking model that continues to be perfected under his leadership.

-Mr. Johnson is a major donor to the University of Florida and has established an endowment to support the College's Thomas S. Johnson Master of Science with a major in Entrepreneurship Program.
+Mr. Johnson is a major donor to the University of Florida and has established an endowment to support the College's Thomas S. Johnson Master of Science in Entrepreneurship Program.

 He graduated with a Bachelor of Science in Business Administration from the University of Florida in 1972, and received his MBA from Harvard Business School in 1976.